hsergi/Roman_Coronagraph_ETC/README.md

 - Install/Update
 [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 A common choice is to install miniconda, ~350 Mb, in any directory other than `$HOME`.
-Pick up python 3.7 or more recent
+Pick up python 3.7 if possible because some of the packages from STScI are for 3.7 or less.

 - Run these two commands from [STScI](https://astroconda.readthedocs.io/en/latest/installation.html#configure-conda-to-use-the-astroconda-channel%20[https://astroconda.readthedocs.io/en/latest/installation.html#configure-conda-to-use-the-astroconda-channel]):